wandb/wandb/hack/http-header-context.md

 ## Proto

 - [x] figure out how to regenerate the proto
-- [ ] where do we send the proto message?
+- [x] where do we send the proto message?
+  - For now I just update `ServiceConnection.inform_init` to pass the headers when creating a new stream, it will inject into file transfer manager and goes to all the file transfers.
+- [x] Actually might just set it in settings, otherwise we need to modify the stream injection logic and pass a new parameter all around.

 ```bash
 # Thanks Tony, without this, grpc is building cpp code from source and failed...